Browse Tutorials

 OnSuccess

-Specify a JavaScript function name which is called when the Ajax request is successful.
+Specify a JavaScript function name that is called when the Ajax request is successful.

 OnFailure

-Specify a JavaScript function name which is called if the Ajax request fails.
+Specify a JavaScript function name that is called if the Ajax request fails.

 LoadingElementId

-Specify progress message container’s Id to display a progress message or animation to the end user while an Ajax request is being made.
+Specify the progress message container’s ID to display a progress message or animation to the end user while an Ajax request is being made.

 LoadingElementDuration